Farm Share CSA

 19 weeks of fresh veggies and a dozen eggs or home grown sprouts from our farm, delivered to your doorstep June thru October.
 Read more and signup below…

 “The weekly deliveries of vegetables from your farm were an absolute delight in our lives this year.
 How lucky we are to enjoy food that is lovingly grown and harvested.
 There was never a time when I ate food from your farm that I was not 100% conscious of its life giving quality.
 And knowing that your family are the growers gave me complete comfort in eating.
 Thank you!” ~2011 CSA member

 Soul Fire Farm Share, or Community Supported Agriculture (CSA), is a collaborative relationship between the farmer and you.
 The customer buys a share of the harvest up front and receives a weekly delivery of fresh produce throughout the growing season.
-CSA membership is an excellent way to support local agriculture and to provide wholesome, affordable food to your family and friends, while supporting the larger mission of our farm.
-We are offered a total of 46 shares in 2013, and will be offering approximately 60 in 2014.
+Farm share membership is an excellent way to support local agriculture and to provide wholesome, affordable food to your family and friends, while supporting the larger mission of our farm.
+We are offering a total of 80 shares in 2014.